 To achieve our compensation objectives, our Compensation Committee has structured our annual and long-term performance-based cash and non-cash executive compensation to motivate executives to achieve the business goals set by us and reward executives for achieving such goals.
-In furtherance of these goals, our Compensation Committee engaged Compensia, Inc. ("Compensia"), an independent compensation consulting firm, to conduct a review of the total compensation program for our CEO and CFO, as well as for other key executives, for purposes of setting cash and equity compensation for Fiscal 2013.
+In furtherance of these goals, our Compensation Committee engaged Compensia, Inc. ("Compensia"), an independent compensation consulting firm, to conduct a review of the total compensation program for our CEO and CFO, as well as for other key executives, for purposes of setting cash and equity compensation for Fiscal 2014.
+Compensia provides no other services to the Company.

-The compensation consultants provided our Compensation Committee with relevant market data and alternatives to consider when making compensation decisions for our CEO and the recommendations made by our CEO for our CFO and other executives.
+Compensia provided our Compensation Committee with relevant market data and alternatives to consider when making compensation decisions for our CEO and the recommendations made by our CEO for our CFO and other executives.

-In the fourth quarter of 2012, our Compensation Committee met to set 2013 cash and equity compensation for our NEOs and to determine our internal financial targets for 2013.
-The Compensation Committee reviewed the compensation analysis prepared by Compensia in the fourth quarter of 2012, which considered the size and growth of the Company and benchmarked our executive compensation against select peer companies to help set our NEOs' base salaries and target bonuses.
-The peer companies developed by
+In the fourth quarter of 2013, our Compensation Committee met to set 2014 cash and equity compensation for our NEOs and to determine our internal financial targets for 2014.
+The Compensation Committee reviewed the compensation analysis prepared by Compensia in the fourth quarter of 2013, which considered the size and growth of the Company and benchmarked our executive compensation against select peer companies to help set our NEOs' base salaries and target bonuses.